How to Fully Winterize Inboard Boat Motors in 4 Steps

-Stabilizer prevents buildup while your boat sits for long periods, not only in your fuel lines but in your fuel injectors and carburetors as well.
+Stabilizer prevents buildup, while your boat sits for long periods, not only in your fuel lines but also in your fuel injectors and carburetors.

 Warm the engine.
-You can do this one of two ways: Run the engine as the boat's in the water or run the engine with an adaptor and a hose running the water supply.
+You can do this one of two ways: Run the engine while the boat's in the water or run the engine with an adaptor or motor muffs and a hose running the water supply.

 2. Add Antifreeze and Spraying Fogging Oils